mdelano/the-good-wizards-castle/06-Two-Gifts-From-The-Woods/01-chapter6.markdown

 Feather watched from his warm window perch.
 He saw Oscar go into the carriage house.
 The dogs waited outside by the door.

-“I love Christmas and I love getting a Christmas tree, especially when we have lots of snow about", Oscar mused.
+“I love Christmas and I love getting a Christmas tree, especially when we have lots of snow about," Oscar mused.
 "At Christmas I think of my parents and how much I loved them and how lucky I was to have had them to love and love me.
 I also think of the war.
 Everyone who goes to war comes back changed and I guess I did, too.
 The suffering seems to make me sad at this time with so much joy around.
 Still, I have learned how to empty my mind and not dwell on this